PROLOGUE

-SPOKEN BY MR. REDDISH
+SPOKEN BY MR. REDDISH1

-Critics, hark forward! noble game and new;
+____________________Critics, hark forward! noble game and new;

 A fine West Indian started full in view: